+- 1. Frequent SeeSaw posts and interactions

-- 1. E-mail or postcards sent through the mail.
+- 2. E-mail or postcards sent through the mail.

-- 2. Phone calls.
+- 3. Phone calls.

-- Class letters
+- 4. Class letters

-- 4. Personal contact.
+- 5. Personal contact.

-- 5. Keep a record of these contacts.
+- 6. Keep a record of these contacts.

 COMMUNICATIONS

 Reporting classroom news can be a great way to reach our public.
 You are asked to submit news items to the office for the Central Elementary blog each month.
 Please keep the office informed of upcoming events in your classroom, e.g. field trips, programs, awards, current projects, in short "classroom happenings."
 Newsletters to parents from you are a great way to keep in touch.
 Each month, teaching teams will submit an article for the principal to share with the school board to be included in "For the Good of USD 320".